andrewbonas/grid_framework/README.md

 ## Description

-This repository is a responsive 12-column grid layout built as a final CSS exercies from The Odin Project
+This repository is a responsive 12-column grid layout built as a final CSS exercies from The Odin Project.

 ## The Basics